-• In the event viewer, an event log can be selected from a list of available logs and called up by pressing the Open button.
+• In the Event View menu, an event log can be selected from a list of available logs and called up by pressing the Open button.

 The file name is supplemented by adding the respective creation date in ISO format, which makes organization easier.
 The file is created in the configured language.